7CLewis/InternetSafetyPlan/README.md

 - Regular updates on new software, apps, and trends
 - Communication tips for raising kids to think critically and make wise online decisions

 Currently, it only features goal and device tracking.
-Here's a quick demo: https://github.com/user-attachments/assets/acffa1bf-1100-437d-8268-2c70855bd47f
+Here's a quick demo of the frontend:

+https://github.com/user-attachments/assets/acffa1bf-1100-437d-8268-2c70855bd47f

 # Tech Stack